yashharjani/Lab-4-CD/README.md

 ### 1.1 Docker Account Setup
 1. Register for a Docker account at [https://app.docker.com/](https://app.docker.com/)
-2. Save your Docker credentials (username and password) securely
+2. Save your Docker credentials (username and password) securely.

 ### 1.2 Repository Secrets
 Add the following secrets to your GitHub repository: